openmultiplechoice/openmultiplechoice/docs/installation.md

 * PHP with php-fpm
 * A webserver, for example Nginx with FastCGI
-* A supported database, for example MariaDB
+* A supported database, for example PostgreSQL
 * (optional) Memcached

-## Install dependencies
+## Install the OS dependencies

 ```
 sudo DEBIAN_FRONTEND=noninteractive apt-get install -y \
     composer \
     nginx \
-    mariadb-server \
     php-curl \
     php-fpm \
     php-memcached \
-    php-mysql \
+    php-pgsql \
-    php-xml
+    php-xml \
+    postgresql
 ```

-For an installation with PostgreSQL as database, install `postgresql` and `php-pgsql` instead of `mariadb-server` and `php-mysql`.
+For an installation with MariaDB as database, install `mariadb-server` and `php-mysql` instead of `postgresql` and `php-pgsql`.

-## Create directory
+## Create the installation directory

 ```
 sudo mkdir -p /var/www/openmultiplechoice